-We have a manufacturing facility in San Leandro, California, where our PX devices are produced, assembled, and tested.
-In late 2011, we integrated the manufacturing and testing of our turbochargers and pumps into our manufacturing facility in San Leandro.
-Prior to the integration, we manufactured and tested our turbochargers and pumps at a manufacturing facility in New Boston, Michigan.
-We produce the majority of our ceramic components for our PX products in our in-house ceramics manufacturing facility.
-We complete machining and assemble in-house all ceramic components of our PX devices and many components of our turbochargers and pumps to protect the proprietary nature of our manufacturing methods and product designs and to maintain premium quality standards.
+We have a manufacturing facility in San Leandro, California, where our energy recovery devices are produced, assembled, and tested.
+We produce the majority of our ceramic components for our PX products in our ceramics manufacturing facility.
+We complete machining and assemble all ceramic components of our PX devices and many components of our turbochargers and pumps to protect the proprietary nature of our manufacturing methods and product designs and to maintain premium quality standards.

+We previously manufactured and tested our turbochargers and pumps at a manufacturing facility in New Boston, Michigan.
+In late 2011, we integrated all manufacturing and testing into our manufacturing facility in San Leandro.
 In connection with the integration of all production operations at our facility in San Leandro, California, we listed the facility in New Boston, Michigan for sale.
-We have not completed a sale as of December 2012, but we anticipate selling the property in 2013.
+In September 2013, we completed the sale of this property.